fredgibbs/fredgibbs.github.io/courses/american-food/cookbook-analysis.md

 layout: syllabus
 course-title: History of American Food
 course-slug: american-food
-term: Summer 2020
+term: Summer 2021
 number: HIST 413
 section: links-guides
 ---

 # Cookbook Analysis Guide
-Pick a book from [here](https://babel.hathitrust.org/cgi/mb?c=1934413200;a=listis;sort=date_a;sz=100), but make sure it's not one we've already discussed.
+Pick a book from [this collection](https://babel.hathitrust.org/cgi/mb?c=1934413200;a=listis;sort=date_a;sz=100), and make sure it's from the 1800s.
 It is well worth your time to find a book that piques your interest somehow.
 Spending 5-10 minutes finding a book that you actually find interesting make the assignment MUCH easier and more effective as a learning exercise.

 ## Basic Goals